Seishiro Sakurazuka: Characterization and themes

-In Clamp no Kiseki, the writers describethe character's past with Subaru revealed in flashback foreshadow an important event in his life.
+In Clamp no Kiseki, the writers described the character's past with Subaru revealed in flashback foreshadow an important event in his life.
 As Seishiro constantly mentions his one-sided affections towards him, Subaru often notices he also cares about him.
 Due to the dark nature Seishiro hides from Subaru, the two can be regarded as the yin and yang as the former contrasts his the latter's kind self even when interacting about his job.
 Subaru's hidden romantic feelings towards Seishiro become obvious as the manga progresses as he becomes astonished when Seishiro keep profressing his love towards him.
 Although Subaru and Seishiro are written as rivals, illustrations from the X series tend to show the bond the two had.
 Clamp believes the red thread of fate they share in an image was drawn in a forced manner in restrospect.
-Despite his calm demeanor, Seishiro becomes confused when Fuma Monou explains to Seishiro that Subaru's true wish is what he believes, hinting that Seishiro is still interested in Subaru.
+Despite his calm demeanor, Seishiro becomes confused when Fuma Monou explains to Seishiro that Subaru's true wish isn't what he thinks, hinting that Seishiro is still interested in Subaru.
 When Seishiro dies in battle, Fuma offers Subaru to transplant Seishiro' lost eye to Subaru.
 Clamp wrote it in a way so the bond between Subaru and Seishiro will never be destroyed.